confluentinc/librdkafka/INTRODUCTION.md

 #### Ordering and message sequence numbers

-librdkafka maintains the original produce() ordering (per-partition) for all messages produced, using an internal per-partition 64-bit counter called the msgseq which starts at 1.
+librdkafka maintains the original produce() ordering per-partition for all messages produced, using an internal per-partition 64-bit counter called the msgseq which starts at 1.
 This msgseq allows messages to be re-inserted in the partition message queue in the original order in the case of retries.

-The Idempotent Producer functionality in the Kafka protocol also has a per-message sequence number, which is a 32-bit wrapping counter that is reset each time the Producer's ID (PID) or Epoch changes.
+The Idempotent Producer functionality in the Kafka protocol also has a per-message sequence number, which is a signed 32-bit wrapping counter that is reset each time the Producer's ID (PID) or Epoch changes.

 The librdkafka msgseq is used, along with a base msgseq value stored